mmeii/2-responsive-portfolio/README.md

 As a student, this homework is to create 3 webpages using Bootstrap CSS Framework to create a mobile responsive portfolio.
 Bootstraps were used for navbar, grid system, responsive layout and responsive images.

+* Bonus - used bootstrap for making a sticky footer and sub-columns and sub-rows.

 ## Installation